Skip to content

 Most universities run subsidised on-campus gyms that are dramatically cheaper than commercial chains.
 Off-campus, PureGym and The Gym Group both run student promos via UNiDAYS, often with the joining fee waived.

-• Free NHS prescriptions and dental care for full-time students under 19, and for over-19s through the NHS Low Income Scheme (form HC1).
+On health, NHS prescriptions and dental care are free for full-time students under 19, and over-19s on a low income can apply through the NHS Low Income Scheme (form HC1).
+Specsavers and Vision Express both offer student discounts on glasses and contact lenses, and Headspace and Calm run student plans at around 60% off the standard subscription.

 If financial pressure is affecting your wellbeing, Student Minds offers free, confidential support.